Leave nothing but footprints…

-We make it our business to know where all of our products are made, and have built lifelong relationships with our producers by keeping in regular close contact and visiting them in person twice a year.
-We only work with suppliers who continually meet our expected standards for working conditions, fair wages and full supply chain traceability as part of our Fair Trade policy.
+We make it our business to know where all of our products are made, and have built lifelong relationships with our producers by keeping in regular, close contact.
+We only work with suppliers who continually meet our expected standards for working conditions and fair wages as part of our Fair Trade policy.

-We ask all of our suppliers to sign up to our Code of Conduct and expect complete transparency throughout the production process.
+We ask all of our suppliers to sign up to our Code of Conduct and work with them to ensure transparency throughout the production process.
 All (except the very smallest) of our producers are members of Sedex, a global supply network that aims to make more socially and environmentally sustainable businesses and supply chains.
 We and a number of our producers are also GOTS certified, which means all steps in the processing, manufacturing and trading of organic textiles meet their strict ecological and social criteria.

 We’re proud supporters of the Fashion Revolution campaign, and encourage consumers to ask: Who made your clothes?